Coronavirus: Statutory self-employment pay scheme

 Making a claim

-How will the grant be calculated?
+How is the grant being calculated?

 On 14 April 2020 HMRC provided additional guidance and examples as to how they will work out trading income for the purposes of the scheme.